DenizOner/mibox_socket/README.md

 - Pairing may take up to ~15-30 seconds depending on environment.
 - If pairing fails, check host Bluetooth, permissions, and that Mibox is reachable.

-## License
-Repository owner has granted permission for fork/redistribution.
-(Add explicit license file if you and repo owner agree; MIT/Apache recommended.)

 ## Issues
 Use GitHub issues for bug reports.